mamangwiro/sap-mm-log360/README.md

 ## 📁 Repository Structure

-The project is structured to clearly separate configuration, design decisions, diagrams, test cases, and main documentation.

 The repository is organised to clearly separate requirements, design, test cases, and diagrams for the SAP MM Procure-to-Pay (P2P) project.
 <details>
 <summary><strong>📁 Click to expand repository structure</strong></summary>